 The sixth game of the series offers new features, amazing 3D visuals, and satisfying turn-based combat.
 The revamped skills system and a brand new reputation system add more flair to the game.
 The reputation system’s good/bad affiliation is based on your actions, such as diplomacy, violent tactics, and mercy.

 Fans of strategy RPGs will find strategic battles engaging.
 In the tactical phase, the grid-based layout lets you place fantasy creatures and units on the battleground.
-Once you have placed your units in strategic position, you can engage in a turn-based battle against the rival team.
+Once you have placed your units in a strategic position, you can engage in a turn-based battle against the rival team.
 The game’s chessboard style layout and an overhead view make it easier to move units and attack enemy units.

 Graphics in Might and Magic VI are top-notch.
 Everything, from the background to creature animation, is brilliantly executed.
 You may want to replay battles just for the cool visuals and exceptional animation.

 All screenshots courtesy of their respective game developers/game publishers.